 Pokorak: I think that some of it could be done very quickly, but a lot of it cannot be.
 Some of it can be done immediately but will be held up fast.

 Sekhavat: One of the easiest things I think they’ll be able to do is just get rid of any priorities for enforcement.
-They did that before, it’s something that’s difficult for them to do.
+They did that before, it’s not something that’s difficult for them to do.
 We’re going to see lawsuits filed pretty quickly.
 They’re more prepared than they were eight years ago, but so are we.
 I think we were really caught flat-footed last time and I think the legal community has more experience on our side.

 Q: What doesn’t change if Kamala [Harris] is elected?
 What part of the fight doesn’t change regardless of who becomes president?